SergiyKochenko/E-Shop/README.md

 - Performance and Optimization: The E-Shop website is built with performance in mind, ensuring fast load times and an optimized user experience.
 This aspect showcases the developer's knowledge of best practices in web development and their ability to create a high-performing e-commerce platform.

-Overall, the E-Shop is a well-rounded e-commerce web application that demonstrates the developer's expertise in full stack web development, specifically in the context of e-commerce.
+Overall, the E-Shop is a well-rounded e-commerce web application that demonstrates the developer's expertise in full-stack web development, specifically in the context of e-commerce.
 The website is an excellent portfolio project that highlights their proficiency in various aspects of web development, from front-end design to back-end functionality, and provides a strong foundation for potential future projects.

 Please use the link below to view the deployed project.
 If you wish to make a mock purchase, you can use the following details:

-Test credit cart detailes:
+Test credit card details:

 - Card Number: 4032032685528157
 - Exp Date: Any (future) date using the format MM/YY
-- CVN = any 3 digit number
+- CVN = any 3-digit number
 - ZIP code = any 5 numerals
 - Mobile: 203-550-1340

-Test PayPal detailes:
+Test PayPal details:

 Email: kingmon@gmail.com